-Dickinson Wright PLLC is a Michigan-based law firm with a significant national practice and over 450 attorneys.
-By 2017 the firm had been with its outsourcing service vendor, Excela, for several years and enjoyed a workforce spread across three offices: Detroit, Troy, and Phoenix.
-Around the time Excela’s contract came up for renewal, however, Director of Human Resources Linda Reyna, noticed an increase in staff turnover at the Troy office as well as some signs of under-utilization at other offices.
+Dickinson Wright is a Michigan-based law firm with a significant national practice and over 450 attorneys.
+By 2017 the firm had been with its outsourcing service vendor, Exela, for several years and enjoyed a workforce spread across three offices: Detroit, Troy, and Phoenix.
+Around the time Exela’s contract came up for renewal, however, Director of Human Resources Linda Reyna, noticed an increase in staff turnover at the Troy office as well as some signs of under-utilization at other offices.

 Mastering the RFP Process

 With Mattern’s assistance Dickinson Wright was able to confidentially navigate the RFP process, Reyna states, “First and foremost, Mattern was great.
 Running RFPs is not our core competency and so Mattern’s expertise was a much welcome efficiency gain as well as a way for our firm to immediately access industry-wide insights and benchmarks that were invaluable to the process.”

 Engaged to comprehensively review all outsourced operations and help guide the firm through the RFP process, award, and contract negotiations, Mattern managed the entire process from the ground up.
 Eight vendors in total expressed an interest in participating in the outsourcing RFP and, with Mattern’s guidance, the firm moved forward with three top competitors.
 Reyna comments: “Mattern kept the process on track; visiting all the sites and shadowing staff to build a solid understanding of inefficiencies.”